Molowayi/Hibernate_take_two/README.md

 We are using the following technologies:
 - Hibernate
 - MySQL
-- H2 in memory database as alternative to MySQL
+- H2 in-memory database as alternative to MySQL
 - JavaFX
 - Java 8
 - Maven